techidaily/site-win11-tips/source/_posts/win-1011-automate-heic-to-jpeg-images.md

  FoneTool is a more general software utility for transferring iPhone files to and from Windows PCs.
 That software incorporates phone file transfer, backup, and HEIC conversion tools.
 Its HEIC converter enables you to batch-convert multiple HEIC images to JPEG and PNG formats.
 This is how you can batch convert your HEIC images to JPEG with the freeware FoneTool version:

-1. Open the[FoneTool](https://www.fonetool.com/download.html) download page.
+1. Open the [FoneTool](https://www.fonetool.com/download.html) download page.
 2. Click**Free Download for PC** to get the setup wizard for the freeware version.
 3. Then double-click**FoneTool\_free\_installer.Z1qPz.exe** to open FoneTool’s setup wizard.
 4. If you prefer to configure the installation in any way, click Customization in the setup window.
 Then you can click the**Select Path** button to change the directory.